Exploration of Mars: Mars Odyssey and Mars Express

 In 2001, NASA's Mars Odyssey orbiter arrived at Mars.
 Its mission is to use spectrometers and imagers to hunt for evidence of past or present water and volcanic activity on Mars.
-In 2002, it was announced that the probe's gamma-ray spectrometer and neutron spectrometer had detected large amounts of hydrogen, indicating that there are vast deposits of water ice in the upper three meters of Mars' soil within 60° latitude of the south pole.
+In 2002, it was announced that the probe's gamma-ray spectrometer and neutron spectrometer had detected large amounts of hydrogen, indicating that there are vast deposits of water ice in the upper three meters of Mars's soil within 60° latitude of the south pole.

 On June 2, 2003, the European Space Agency's Mars Express set off from Baikonur Cosmodrome to Mars.
 The Mars Express craft consists of the Mars Express Orbiter and the stationary lander Beagle 2.
 The lander carried a digging device and the smallest mass spectrometer created to date, as well as a range of other devices, on a robotic arm in order to accurately analyze soil beneath the dusty surface to look for biosignatures and biomolecules.

-The orbiter entered Mars orbit on December 25, 2003, and Beagle 2 entered Mars' atmosphere the same day.
+The orbiter entered Mars orbit on December 25, 2003, and Beagle 2 entered Mars's atmosphere the same day.
 However, attempts to contact the lander failed.
 Communications attempts continued throughout January, but Beagle 2 was declared lost in mid-February, and a joint inquiry was launched by the UK and ESA.
 The Mars Express Orbiter confirmed the presence of water ice and carbon dioxide ice at the planet's south pole, while NASA had previously confirmed their presence at the north pole of Mars.

 The lander's fate remained a mystery until it was located intact on the surface of Mars in a series of images from the Mars Reconnaissance Orbiter.
 The images suggest that two of the spacecraft's four solar panels failed to deploy, blocking the spacecraft's communications antenna.
 Beagle 2 is the first British and first European probe to achieve a soft landing on Mars.